amalia03/Fq-to-domain-specific-alignment/README.md

 **euk_subset_blast.sh, prok_subset_blast.sh, other_subset_blast.sh** -> these three scripts perform a BLASTn local alignment to the random sample against the eukaryote, prokaryote and "other" reference database respectively.

-The last script generates three separate BLASt alignments for each domain.
+The last step generates three separate BLASt alignments for each domain.